richmahn/en_tn/1pe/03/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 3:10-12, which is a reference to the Old Testament.
+Some translations set apart quotations of the Old Testament by indenting them.
+The ULB and other English translations indent the words in 3:10-12 that are quoted from the Old Testament.

 #### Special concepts in this chapter ####